TomDonoghue/TomDonoghue.github.io/_posts/2020-02-23-OnComingOut.md

 I spend enough of my time wrestling with the hyper-logicalness of computer code to know that I do not crave the 'simple' rationality of logical dictums.
 That. can. actually. be. really. quite. infuriating. {SyntaxError: Invalid sentence structure.}.

-But I would also be lying if I said anything other than that for every text infused motivational image on the internet I haven't had the thought of trying to logic myself into 'not spending time thinking about people who don't think about you', or about 'not letting a lone voice become the choir in your head', or whatever the quote of the day is.
+But I would also be lying if I said anything other than that for every text infused motivational image on the internet I haven't had the thought of trying to logic myself into 'not spending time thinking about people who won't spend time thinking about you', or about 'not letting a lone voice become the choir in your head', or whatever the quote of the day is.

 Logic be damned.